mrozio13pl/portfolio/readme.md

 # my portfolio website

 This website is designed to provide the best UX so that you can access everything with a single click.
-No disturbing animations, minimal, clean and smooth layout.
+No disrupting animations, minimal, clean and smooth layout.

 Made with TypeScript, React, UnoCSS and Vite.